 Seed Change in Native Communities with Farm to School

-project aims to expand farm to school activities (procurement of local and traditional foods, school gardens, and food and agriculture education) in Native communities as a strategy to leverage community-wide initiatives towards building food security and food sovereignty and towards revitalizing use of traditional foods.
-Five Native schools have been awarded mini-grants to expand and promote farm to school in their communities.
-Here’s a preview of the activities they’ll be working on:
+project aimed to expand farm to school activities (procurement of local and traditional foods, school gardens, and food and agriculture education) in Native communities as a strategy to leverage community-wide initiatives towards building food security and food sovereignty and towards revitalizing use of traditional foods.
+Five Native schools were awarded mini-grants to expand and promote farm to school in their communities.
+Here’s a snapshot of the activities they working on:

 Hardin School District 17H&1

 Partnered with local entities and individuals to empower students in learning about traditional foods, preparation, storage and ceremony.
 Created a native orchard, featuring a variety of native berries, including buffalo berries, june berries and chokecherries.